Yors-git/tic-tac-toe/README.md

 - Open your git bash and clone the repo.

-- go to the directory of the file and run ruby "main.rb" or "main"
+- cd tic-tac-toe

+- ruby bin/main.rb | ./bin/main

 - Good job you are now playing Tic-Tac-Toe game. 👌🙌